The

 the roads in many rural

-areas are not fenced, so
+areas are not fenced,

-you could find dogs, chickens,
+so you could find dogs,

-sheep, horses or cows on
+or cows on the road,

-the road, so it may be dangerous
+so it may be dangerous

 to drive at night.
 There